hanishkvc/prgs-sdr-kspecanal/README.rst

 so desire.
 Then on pressing any key in the console from where the prg was started, the program will quit.

 Pause - This toggles the pltHighsPause between enable and disable.
+If enabled, then user requires to press any key in the console, to step into next round of scan.
+Parallely the user can explore the plots before pressing any key in the console.

 Levels - This toggles the bPltLevels between enable and disable.